Ephigenia/mite-cli/README.md

     mite new "researching colors for project" myProject1 programming 0:05+

+### Advanced Usage

-Create a note from the last git commit message
+Create a time entrie’s note from the last git commit message:

     git log -1 --pretty=%B | xargs echo -n | mite new projectx communication 30

-Pipe in content for the note
+Read note content von stdin / pipe in note:

     echo "my new note" | mite new projectx programming 60+

 ## Open

-Opens the system’s default browser on the mite organization’s homepage while optionally open up the given time entry:
+Opens the organization’s mite homepage in the systems default browser.

+    mite open

+When a time-entry id is provided opens up the edit form of that entry.

     mite open 1234567

-If you don’t specify a time entry id the index page of your mite client account will be opened.

 ## Tracker

-Start a specific tracker
+Start tracking of a specific time entry.

     mite start <id>

 ## Stop Tracker

-Stops any tracked time tracker.
+Stops any currently running time entry.

     mite stop